 Liam has a broad-based experience and a solid track record of involvement within the recreational fishing industry and is enthusiastic to further Recfishwest’s goals.

-Simon is a non-executive Director of Recfishwest and a member of the Governance and Communications committees.
-He brings a wealth of external experience from his work as an engineer from a variety of different industries over the past one and a half decades including ship building and subsea engineering.
+Simon is a Non-Executive Director at Recfishwest and a member of the Governance and Communications committees.
+Simon brings a wealth of external experience from his work as an engineer from a variety of different industries over the past 15 years, including ship building and subsea engineering.

-Simon currently works as a subsea engineer specialising in rig-less well intervention at Baker Hughes Jandakot-based offices.
+Simon currently works as a subsea engineer specialising in rig-less well intervention at Baker Hughes' Jandakot-based offices.
+Simon is also a co-founder of technology company, Underwater Focus, which develop low-cost innovative solutions for marine and reef monitoring.

 Simon has previously volunteered his engineering skills to design and manufacture the Bluewater Safety Float to help increase safety for divers and other boat users.
 Simon has a particular interest in shark behaviour and is currently working in partnership with Sharkbanz to design, test and launch an effective shark deterrent device for Australian line fishermen in WA's North West.